aakechin/NGS-PrimerPlex/README.md

 They can be installed with pip:

-`sudo pip3 install biopython argparse primer3-py logging pysam xlrd xlsxwriter "networkx==1.11" numpy`
+`sudo pip3 install biopython argparse primer3-py pysam xlrd xlsxwriter "networkx==1.11" numpy`

 Also, for searching non-target primer hybridization, it uses BWA, so you need to install it with e.g.: